-Support for a child may entail 1:1 teaching for which there is a termly charge.
+Support for a child may entail group or 1:1 teaching for which there is a termly charge.
+Children with speech, language or communication needs are supported by our resident speech and language therapist.
 Children who require this teaching will receive a structured, cumulative, multi-sensory learning programme tailored to their individual needs.
+If further assessment/advice is required from external professionals (eg educational psychologists), we support parents through the referral process.
+The school follows the guidance set out in the SEND Code of Practice 2015.